This is the second of our three articles with Ron Gantt focusing on Safety Differently.

 Conclusion: Safety Differently and Incident Reporting & Investigation

 We hope you enjoyed this article on what Safety Differently has to say about incident investigations.
 Remember this is one of a short series of articles about Safety Differently.
-You can also check out our What Is Safety Differently? article and our Safety Differently and Incident Reporting article (upcoming) for more information.
+You can also check out our What Is Safety Differently? article and our Safety Differently and Safety Training article for more information.
+Also, keep your eye out for that promised article on Dr. Todd Conklin’s book Pre-Accident Investigations, coming very soon.

 If you need some help with incident investigations at your work place, you may be interested in our Incident Management Software.
 Check the video below for more info.